 Immunotherapy Integrated Research Center (IIRC)

-Immunotherapy is a broad term for a family of treatment approaches designed to empowers the human immune system to overcome cancer and other debilitating diseases.
+Immunotherapy is a broad term for a family of treatment approaches designed to empower the human immune system to overcome cancer and other debilitating diseases.

 The immune system is known for its remarkable ability to locate, recognize and attack invaders like the virus that causes the common cold.
 However, the immune system is not always able to eliminate cancer cells when they form.
 And once malignant tumors develop, they can use a variety of evasion tactics to outwit the immune system.